 It is important to have an attorney that understands the California Board of Accountancy disciplinary process.
 At the conclusion of a California Board of Accountancy investigation, the Board has several options.
 The Board can choose to close the Complaint.
 The Board can choose to issue a Citation.
 The Board can also choose to refer the matter to the California Attorney General’s Office.
 The Attorney General’s Office will determine whether cause exists to file a formal disciplinary Accusation.
 In cases involving criminal conduct, the Board may refer the case to the District Attorney’s Office for criminal prosecution.
 If you are a CPA facing a California Board of Accountancy investigation, contact a California Board of Accountancy License Defense Attorney for representation.

-California Accountants/CPAs License Accusation Defense Attorney
+California Accountant/CPA License Accusation Defense Attorney

 A formal Accusation served on a California CPA serves as notice to a CPA that the Board intends to revoke the Accountants/CPAs License.
 The CPA, now called the Respondent, has only 15 days from the date that the Accusation was served (not received, but served) to file a Notice of Defense.
 The failure to file a Notice of Defense results in a Default against the CPA.
 A Default will result in the immediate Revocation of the Accountants/CPAs License.

-An Accusation is a serious matter that can result in the suspension or revocation of a Accountants/CPAs License in California.
+An Accusation is a serious matter that can result in the suspension or revocation of an Accountants/CPAs License in California.
 In many cases, it is possible for Accountants/CPAs to reach a Stipulated Agreement with the Attorney General’s Office and California Board of Accountancy.
 A Stipulated Agreement is a formal term for a settlement agreement.
 If a Stipulated Agreement cannot be reached, the parties will proceed to a formal Hearing before the California Office of Administrative Hearings (OAH).

 Accountants/CPAs facing a California Board of Accountancy Accusation should contact an experienced California Accountants/CPAs License Defense Attorney for representation.
 Common causes of action for disciplinary Accusations against Accountants/CPAs include:

 California Accountants/CPAs License Hearing Attorney